Sports in Toronto: Cricket

 The Caribbean Premier League professional Twenty20 cricket league has discussed its desire to place a franchise in Toronto.

 The Global T20 Canada is a 20-over cricket tournament played in Canada.
 The first season of the tournament started in June 2018, with six teams competing, including the Toronto Nationals.
 The Maple Leaf Cricket Club in King City, Ontario hosted all matches for the first season of the competition.
 From the second season in 2019, the tournament was relocated to the TD Cricket Arena at the Sports Complex in Brampton, Ontario.
-After playing four seasons (2018, 2019, 2023, 2024), the tournament was suspended after Cricket Canada announced the termination of their contract with Bombay Sports Limited on December 2024 for breach of contract.
+After playing four seasons (2018, 2019, 2023, 2024), the tournament was suspended after Cricket Canada announced the termination of their contract with Bombay Sports Limited in December 2024 for breach of contract.

 On February 14, 2025, Cricket Canada, in partnership with British-based Star 333 Sports Inc., announced the launch of the new Canada Super60 cricket league, a 10-over tournament to debut in October 2025 at BC Place in Vancouver.
 The Toronto Sixers will be one of six teams competing in the tournament.

 In 2025 it was reported that Toronto was being considered as an expansion location for a new Major League Cricket team to be launched by 2027.